 If you know how many people almost converted, you can use this data to develop ways of remarketing and making those people follow through to full conversion the next time.

-Let’s look into this conversion funnel data analysis even further…
+Let’s look into conversion analysis even further.

 1. Why do people “almost convert” on your website?

 Gathering data on the people that almost convert is actually a lot easy than most people might at first think that it is, which is why it is so strange to think that more people are not focusing on this intermediary information.